-Anna Dibble is the founding director of Gulf of Maine EcoArts, and a primarily self-taught painter and writer.
+Anna Dibble is the founding director of Gulf of Maine EcoArts, and a visual artist and writer.
 She has shown her work in solo and group exhibitions in galleries and museums throughout New England for over forty years.
 Dibble was a writer, designer, and music composer for many animated shorts on Sesame Street, she has designed and created sets for opera and theater, and worked in commercial and independent animation studios including Disney, Marvel, Hanna-Barbera: features, television specials, and fine art shorts.
 She has taught workshops, and run art programs for children, and adults.
-Dibble grew up with a lot of animals, human and wild, in a very small town in Vermont, and now lives in Brunswick, Maine.
+Dibble grew up with a lot of animals, human and wild, in a very small town in Vermont, and now lives in Freeport, Maine.

 For the past eleven years, Lee Chisholm has taught science, math, and history to the seventh and eighth grades of the Friends School of Portland.
 Before that, he told stories, sang, drew, painted, directed plays, and taught a host of academic subjects as a Waldorf class teacher in Freeport’s Merriconeag Waldorf School, which in 1984 he helped to found, and in Camden-Rockport’s Ashwood Waldorf School, which in 2004 helpfully found him.
 Outside the classroom, Lee has for years led art builds and collaborated in the design of climate justice actions with 350 Maine.
 He paints regularly with ARRT!
 [Artists Rapid Response Team], an offshoot of the Maine Union of Visual Artists, and maintains a studio in Portland at Running With Scissors.